samomidi/Predicting-Oxygen-intake---R-and-SAS-bootstrapping-/README.md

 Check the parallel function<br>
 Save the profiles<br>
 Check the Boot library micro<br>
-Change the x axis values in the time plots<br>
+Change the x axis values in the time plots and verify the unit of the y axis<br>